EOSIO/Documentation/TechnicalWhitePaper.md

 ## Upgrading the Protocol & Constitution

-The EOS.IO software define a process by which the protocol as defined by the canonical source code and its constitution, can be updated using the following process:
+The EOS.IO software defines a process by which the protocol as defined by the canonical source code and its constitution, can be updated using the following process:

 1. Block producers propose a change to the constitution and obtains 17/21 approval.
 2. Block producers maintain 17/21 approval for 30 consecutive days.